Over the years I can not how many times have I heard, from a dog owner “I can’t stop my dog barking”

 Dogs have worked their way into the annals of literature as well, ever since Homer’s Odyssey featured Argus, Odysseus’ ever-loyal dog waiting two decades for his master to come home from Troy and his travels afterward.
 Teddy Roosevelt, Dorothy Parker, Pablo Picasso, Marilyn Monroe – flip through a who’s who of cultural icons over the past couple of centuries, and you’re sure to find it littered with dog lovers.

 For as loveable as dogs may be, however, there’s at least one pet peeve all owners of pet dogs have had to endure – excessive barking.
 Sure, all dogs are bound every now and again, but some dogs simply take it too far.
-There are many reasons that dogs bark, of course, some of which are detailed below, but one of the most problematic reasons is likewise one that occurs all too often with toddlers – namely, that they’re making all that racket just to get attention.
+There are many reasons that dog bark, of course, some of which are detailed below, but one of the most problematic reasons is likewise one that occurs all too often with toddlers – namely, that they’re making all that racket just to get attention.

 Of course, simply saying “my dog keeps barking for attention” is one thing.
 Actually figuring out why your dog is doing this, and putting an end to it is something different altogether.
-Thankfully, you need not to go “barking mad” over the issue – here are a few reasons that dogs bark for attention and what you can do about that age-old problem.
+Thankfully, you need not go “barking mad” over the issue – here are a few reasons that dogs bark for attention and what you can do about that age-old problem.

-One of the most common reasons behind that old “my dog keeps barking for attention” quandary is simple territorial sentiment.
+One of the most common reasons behind that old “my dog keeps barking for attention” quandary is the simple territorial sentiment.
 Remember that dogs are, at the end of the day, descended from wolves, after all, who are highly territorial.

 While the amount of wolfishness still existing deep down within your dog may vary (whoever equates “Shih-Tzu” or “Pomeranian” with “wolf?”) that sense of territorial-ness still abides.
 These territorial urges can be exacerbated all the more if you have just brought a new dog into the family.
 Sure, your old dog is usually very sweet and calm, but the moment another dog starts honing in on its territory, those territorial urges are bound to start asserting themselves.

 As such, one of the ways of dealing with this type of barking conundrum is to deal with the source, namely, the presence of your new pet.
 Do your best to keep the two separated for a time, including isolating your old dog from any of your new one’s toys or scents.
-Only allow the two in the same area when you have treats read for both of them, as this can help them form positive associations towards one another.
+Only allow the two in the same area when you have treats ready for both of them, as this can help them form positive associations towards one another.

 In addition, if you keep your dog outside, there are other means to remedy this issue, most notably with the use of fencing.
 One reason dogs can bark when feeling territorial is that they also feel threatened.
-Fencing them off limits their field of vision, and thus prevents them from seeing things (such as your new dog) which they may perceive to be a threat.
+Fencing them off-limits their field of vision, and thus prevents them from seeing things (such as your new dog) which they may perceive to be a threat.
 Wooden fencing is a better choice here than chain link fencing, as the latter can still allow your dog to glimpse whatever’s bothering it.

 Related to territorial barking, anxious barking can be yet another reason that “my dog keeps barking for attention.”
 In this case, that plea for attention is typically taking on a more pathetic, anxious, or even fearful connotation.
 If you hear your dog whimpering as well as barking, or barking with a sense of urgency, this may be the cause.
 If so, you need to do what you can to try and calm your dog down.